b-viguier/PhpFk/docs/index.md

 ?>
 ```

-Now, every character that we want to remove will need an effort... brace yourself!
+Now, every character that we want to remove will need some effort... brace yourself!

 ## Callable and XOR
 PHP is a very _flexible_ language, especially for function calls.